 Hakodate Night View 函館山の夜景

-Peak views of land and sea, including a star-shaped Western fort
+Peak views of land and sea, including a star-shaped fort

 Mt.
 Hakodate offers sweeping panoramas of Hakodate and the surrounding bay, sea, and mountains.
-During the day, you'll have fantastic views of the star-shaped Western martial outpost of Goryokaku Fort, the foreign settlement of Motomachi, and the rest of the city.
+During the day, you'll have fantastic views of the star-shaped, Western-style fortress of Goryokaku, the foreign settlement of Motomachi, and the rest of the city.
 At night, Hakodate sparkles like a jewel box.

 - The view 30 minutes after sunset